 4. Learn how to work with parties involved in DR

-When a DR team tests the plan, members learn how to work with each other.
+When a DR team tests the data backup plan, members learn how to work with each other.
 They can also collaborate on changing the DR plan whenever updates are needed.

 5. Determine a reasonable recovery time objective (RTO)